awcodes/filament-tiptap-editor/README.md

 You may override the default Media modal with your own Action and assign to the `media_action` key in the config file.
 Make sure the default name for your action is `filament_tiptap_media`.

 See `vendor/awcodes/filament-tiptap-editor/src/Actions/MediaAction.php` for implementation.

+### Grid Builder Modal

+You may override the default Grid Builder modal with your own Action and assign to the `grid_builder_action` key in the config file.
+Make sure the default name for your action is `filament_tiptap_grid`.

+See `vendor/awcodes/filament-tiptap-editor/src/Actions/GridBuilderAction.php` for implementation.

 ### Initial height of editor field